cyb3rdog/escapepod_python_sdk/README.md

-﻿
-# EscapePod Extension SDK
+# EscapePod Extension SDK for Python
 #### by cyb3rdog

 This is the EscapePod Python SDK for Cyb3rVector's EscapePod Extension Proxy.

+With this SDK, you can:
+- maintain all your EscapePod intents from Python code
+- dynamically create new extension intents from code
+- react to and override all Vector's voice commands, including those created on the fly
+- and more...

 ## Getting Started